dotnet/docs/docs/architecture/cloud-native/cross-service-communication.md

 Sitting on top of the same robust brokered message model of Azure Service Bus queues are [Azure Service Bus Topics](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions).
 A topic can receive messages from multiple independent publishers and can send messages to up to 2,000 subscribers.
 As well, subscriptions can be dynamically added or removed at runtime without stopping the system or recreating the topic.

-Many of the advanced features from Azure Service Bus that we saw for queues are also available for topics, including [Duplicate Detection](https://docs.microsoft.com/azure/service-bus-messaging/duplicate-detection), [Transaction support](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-transactions), and [Partitioning](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-partitioning).
+Many of the advanced features that we saw for Azure Service Bus queues are also available for topics, including [Duplicate Detection](https://docs.microsoft.com/azure/service-bus-messaging/duplicate-detection), [Transaction support](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-transactions), and [Partitioning](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-partitioning).
 [Scheduled Message Delivery](https://docs.microsoft.com/azure/service-bus-messaging/message-sequencing) is a feature where a message is tagged with a specific time for processing and won't appear in the topic before then.
 Finally, [Message Deferral](https://docs.microsoft.com/azure/service-bus-messaging/message-deferral) is an option where you can defer retrieval of a message to a later time.
 Typically used in workflow processing scenarios where operations are processed in a particular order, you can postpone processing of received messages until prior work has been completed.

-A conventional Service Bus topic (or queue) is handled by a single message broker and stored in a single messaging store.
-However, [Service Bus Partitioning](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-partitioning) enables topics and queues to be partitioned across multiple message  brokers and message stores.
-Partitioning means that the overall throughput of a partitioned entity is no longer limited by the performance of a single message broker or messaging store.
+A conventional Service Bus topic is handled by a single message broker and stored in a single message store.
+However, [Service Bus Partitioning](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-partitioning) enables a topic to be spread across many message brokers and message stores.
+With this feature enabled, the overall throughput of the topic increases as it is no longer limited by the performance of a single message broker or messaging store.
 In addition, a temporary outage of a messaging store doesn't render a partitioned queue or topic unavailable.
 Partitioned queues and topics can contain all advanced Service Bus features, such as support for transactions and sessions.

 ### Azure Event Grid